meme <sequence file> [options]

 MEME uses an objective function on motifs to select the "best" motif.
 The objective function is based on the statistical significance of the log likelihood ratio (LLR) of the occurrences of the motif.
 The E-value of the motif is an estimate of the number of motifs (with the same width and number of occurrences) that would have equal or higher log likelihood ratio if the training set sequences had been generated randomly according to the (0-order portion of the) background model.

 MEME searches for the motif with the smallest E-value.
 It searches over different motif widths, numbers of occurrences, and positions in the training set for the motif occurrences.
-The user may limit the range of motif widths and number of occurrences that MEME tries using the switches described below.
+The user may limit the range of motif widths and number of occurrences that MEME tries.
 In addition, MEME trims the motif (using a dynamic programming multiple alignment) to eliminate any positions where there is a gap in any of the occurrences.

 The log likelihood ratio of a motif is

 llr = log (Pr(sites | motif) / Pr(sites | back)) and is a